The Vermont Statutes Online

 § 1535.
 Abatement

-(a) The board may abate in whole or part taxes, interest, or collection fees, other than those arising out of a corrected classification of homestead or nonresidential property, accruing to the town in the following cases:
+(a) The board may abate in whole or part taxes, water charges, sewer charges, interest, or collection fees, or any combination of those, other than those arising out of a corrected classification of homestead or nonhomestead property, accruing to the town in the following cases:

-(1) taxes of persons who have died insolvent;
+(1) taxes or charges of persons who have died insolvent;

-(2) taxes of persons who have removed from the State;
+(2) taxes or charges of persons who have moved from the State;

-(3) taxes of persons who are unable to pay their taxes, interest, and collection fees;
+(3) taxes or charges of persons who are unable to pay their taxes or charges, interest, and collection fees;

 (4) taxes in which there is manifest error or a mistake of the listers;

-(5) taxes upon real or personal property lost or destroyed during the tax year;
+(5) taxes or charges upon real or personal property lost or destroyed during the tax year;

 (6) the exemption amount available under 32 V.S.A. § 3802(11) to persons otherwise eligible for exemption who file a claim on or after May 1 but before October 1 due to the claimant's sickness or disability or other good cause as determined by the board of abatement; but that exemption amount shall be reduced by 20 percent of the total exemption for each month or portion of a month the claim is late filed;